Superpak Vol. I and II

 Superpak Vol. I and II are the second and third official compilation albums by American singer/actress Cher respectively.
 These compilations most prominently feature Cher's 1966 single, "Bang Bang (My Baby Shot Me Down)", as well as her 1965 debut single, "All I Really Want to Do".
 The rest of the albums feature other singles by Cher from the 1960s.
 Among those singles are: "Needles and Pins", "Alfie", "Hey Joe", and many more.
 All the songs that are sung are covers of the original versions.
+The first compilation was the fifth collection in United Artists's "Superpak" series.